 However, we are interested in more geometric objects, sheaves, where things can be understood in terms of their local behavior, thanks to the identity and gluing axioms.
 We will soon see that sheaves of abelian groups also form an abelian category, but a complication will arise that will force the notion of sheafification on us.
 Sheafification will be the answer to many of our prayers.
-We just don't realize it yet.
+We just haven't yet realized what we should be praying for.

-To begin with, sheaves Ab_X may be easily seen to form an additive category (essentially because presheaves Ab_X^{pre} already do, and sheaves form a full subcategory).
+To begin with, sheaves $Ab_X$ may be easily seen to form an additive category (essentially because presheaves $Ab_X^{\text{pre}}$ already do, and sheaves form a full subcategory).